 Our staff seeks to reduce barriers that contribute to disparities in wellness for socio-economically disadvantaged and racially marginalized families and to create communities where all children and families have supports to reach their full potential.

-The Support Group Program Coordinator recruits, trains and supervises approximately 40 Circle of Care community volunteers who help facilitate our grief and illness support groups.
+The Support Group Program Coordinator recruits, trains and supervises approximately 40 Circle of Care community volunteers who help facilitate our grief and illness peer support groups for families.
 The coordinator develops and implements the volunteer trainings, leads evening support groups, conducts intakes with families, and provides community outreach and statistical reporting.
 Coordinates all aspects of support groups including Living with Loss Living with Sudden Loss, and Living with Illness support groups with children, teens, and their parent/caregiver and provides ongoing supervision and support to volunteer facilitators.
 In addition to these groups, this position also provides outside grief and loss workshops, trainings, and support groups for the community and collaborating agencies.
 Provides consultation, intake, assessment, and referrals to children and families facing life-threatening illness, death or trauma.
 The Support Group Program Coordinator reports to the Program Director.

-B. QUALIFICATIONS and COMPETENCY FACTORS
+QUALIFICATIONS & COMPETENCY FACTORS

-C. RESPONSIBILITIES (Those with an asterisk are essential duties.)
+RESPONSIBILITIES (Those with an asterisk are essential duties.)

 - Bachelor’s degree (B.A.) or equivalent combination of education and four years of related experience or a Master’s Degree in a related field with experience in the use of expressive arts, with both adults & children.